ianw1974/zimbra-build-scripts/README.md

 for example to build for Rocky Linux 8.6 we comment the Ubuntu line, and uncomment the Rocky Linux line, so it looks like this:

 ```
-# Uncomment what distro you wish to build
+# Uncomment the distro that you wish to build for
 #ARG RELEASE=almalinux:8.6
 #ARG RELEASE=oraclelinux:8.6
 ARG RELEASE=rockylinux:8.6
 #ARG RELEASE=ubuntu:18.04
 ```

+Build support for CentOS is excluded due to it effectively being EOL.
+RHEL is excluded due to their docker images using ```microdnf``` as a package manager.
+It may be offered in the future.
+Ubuntu 16.04 is excluded due to it being EOL.

 To build the image (replace `docker` with `podman` if using the latter):